Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/mastering-bitcoin-cash/3-keys-addresses-wallets.md

   The example above uses os.urandom, which reflects a cryptographically secure random number generator (CSRNG) provided by the underlying operating system.
 In the case of an UNIX-like operating system such as Linux, it draws from /dev/urandom; and in the case of Windows, calls CryptGenRandom().
 If a suitable randomness source is not found, NotImplementedError will be raised.
 While the random number generator used here is for demonstration purposes, it is <i>not</i> appropriate for generating production-quality Bitcoin Cash keys as it is not implemented with sufficient security.
 </tip>

-Example 7.
-Installing the Python ECDSA library and running the ec_math.py script
+<table-caption>Example 7.
+Installing the Python ECDSA library and running the ec_math.py script</table-caption>

 ```bash
 $ # Install Python PIP package manager